 Declaring the HWIH Minor

 You must fill out a form with our Office of Student Affairs and Success and return it to your major advisor.
 The form must be submitted at least one semester prior to graduation.
-Please contact Hillary Stanley, our HWIH advisor, if you would like to begin this process.
+Please contact Jessica Delaney, our HWIH advisor, if you would like to begin this process.